 I recently read an article titled The Hardest Part Of Traveling No One Talks About.
-In the article the author discusses the anxiety many travelers feel upon returning home.
+In the article, the author discusses the anxiety many travellers feel upon returning home.
 She rightfully points out that the sensation of feeling like a stranger despite being surrounded by familiar faces and sights, of not being understood, can be a deeply unsettling experience.
 It is, in a sense, the reason behind the infamous travel-bug, and why many of us itch to leave again as soon as we are back.

 What I found as intriguing as the original article though, were the scores of sharp comments directed at the author posted by both ex-travelers and those who have never dared to leave their shores of safety.
 They accused her of being self-centered and ungrateful of the privilege she had been granted; not all of us can afford to travel, some said.
 I read them and strangely, despite understanding where the author came from and appreciating the fact that she had decided to open up about her feelings, I found myself agreeing with some of those same commentators who, blatantly, threw her under the wheels of their sarcasm and criticism.

 And here is why;

 Travelling is just not what it used to be!

 These days you can jump online from the comfort of your bed -while munching on a bowl of cereal and occasionally dropping a spoonful on your T-shirt without anyone seeing- and book a flight to pretty much any destination in the world; Nepal, Madagascar, Iceland.
 You name it!
-You fly there in the comfort of an aircraft, and when you land, you realize that even such far-flung places have already been colonized by other travelers before you.
-There is internet-cafes and burger joints and the tacky 3-days-2-nights wilderness tours advertised on every wall.
+You fly there in the comfort of an aircraft, and when you land, you realise that even such far-flung places have already been colonised by other travellers before you.
+There are internet-cafes and burger joints and the tacky 3-days-2-nights wilderness tours advertised on every wall.

 Of course, there are moments that change you; but they don’t come easily.